Engineer officer (Royal Navy)

-An Engineer Officer is one type of officer in the UK Royal Navy.
+An Engineer Officer is a type of officer in the UK Royal Navy.
 There are also Warfare Officers and Logistics Officers (formerly called Supply Officers) supported by additional branches such as Medical or Dental Officers, or the Chaplaincy Service.

 Engineer Officers are responsible for the material condition of the various aspects of maritime platforms: Ships, Submarines and Naval Aircraft and as such lead teams of naval ratings to conduct preventive and corrective maintenance.
 Engineer Officers are responsible to the Captain for the operational capability of the platform and as such form part of the Command Team.
 Engineers are also widely employed in the Defence Equipment and Support and in the United Kingdom Ministry of Defence, supporting the Fleet or other elements of the British Armed Forces.

 Specialisations

 Four sub-branches of Engineer exist:

 Marine Engineer

 Marine Engineer Officers are responsible for the fabric of the ship or submarine, including its propulsion and steering systems, hotel and domestic services and damage control/ fire fighting equipment.